arqtrad/archlit/README.md

 evidence not of the “failure” of a retrospectively construed concept of authenticity, but a way to make sense of a new apparatus of architectural criticism.

+## Biographical notice

+Assistant professor at the University of Brasilia School of Architecture and Urbanism and visiting scholar at the University of Coimbra Centre for Social Studies (2019–2020).
+Architect, with a Ph.D. in aesthetics and semiology of architecture.
+His research on the history of architectural historiography and in late traditional architecture led to the co-editing of the book Times and scales of the city and urbanism (University of Brasilia, 2014), and to the chapter « Building typology in the vernacular architecture of Beirã, » in in *A project for the future of Beirã (Marvão),* ed.
+Alejandro García Hermida (Lisbon, Fundação Serra Henriques)

 ## License